-Our analysis of the supply side of transportation services exploits information contained in schedule P-5.1 of the Air Carrier Financial Reports and the Air Carrier Statistics T-100 Domestic Segment.
-Schedule P-5.1 includes cost information, namely, data on input prices, maintenance expenses, equipment depreciation, rental costs, and total operating expenses disaggregated by airlines × aircraft type.
+Schedule P-5.1 includes data on input prices, maintenance expenses, equipment depreciation, rental costs, and total operating expenses disaggregated by airlines \times aircraft type.
 Costs are available for each aircraft type, but the data does not include cost broken out by airline route.
-This data limitation obliges us to refer in the cost function to an output defined at the aircraft level as well. as airlines produce passenger transportation services on non-stop flights using a single aircraft, the aircraft level coincides with the segment level, i.e., direct non-stop flights.
-A flight from city A to city C that entails a stop at city B consists of the two segments AB and BC, and we will estimate in section 3 separate costs for each of the two segments.
+This data limitation obliges us to refer to an output defined at the aircraft level as well.
+As airlines produce passenger transportation services on non-stop flights using a single aircraft, the aircraft level coincides with the segment level, i.e., direct non-stop flights.
+A flight from city A to city C that entails a stop at city B consists of the two segments AB and BC, and we estimate separate costs for each of the two segments.
 At the segment level we can ultimately recover the costs at airlines \times segment \times aircraft type level that appear in the theoretical model.

 The financial information in Schedule P-5.1 is merged with Air Carrier Statistics T-100 Domestic Segment (U.S. Carriers) which contains domestic non-stop segment monthly data reported by U.S. air carriers, including origin and destination points, number of passengers carried, flight frequency, aircraft type and route length.
 The T-100 consists of more than three million observations over the sample window 2003:2016.
-We select the segments with distance above 100 miles, with more than 10 passengers per flight, with at least eight departures and 600 passengers during every quarter3.
+We select the segments with distance above 100 miles, with more than 10 passengers per flight, with at least eight departures and 600 passengers during every quarter5.
 This yields a database with 3,575 observations at the carrier × segment level that contains 22 carriers operating on 1,298 segments and carrying 80 percent of the passengers transported in the U.S. domestic market.
 Some descriptive statistics for the average carrier are provided in Table 1.